ryanfp/DnD-Compendium/📚 - Information Compendium/books/flee-mortals/2-chapter-1-creatures.md

 The dead language of the steel dwarves is lost to time and beyond the reach of most magic, but scholars believe that someone who spoke this ancient tongue could command a servok.
 Even then, servoks can't act outside their design parameters—a servok designed to mine ore can't be commanded to make a vase.

 ***Servok Builder.*** Steel dwarves used one class of servoks, called builders, to construct buildings, roads, and walls.
-Their valiar arms can lift and fling enormous stones, and a great mixing cannister on their back holds concrete that can be spewed forth from an opening at the front of the construct.
+Their valiar arms can lift and fling enormous stones, and a great mixing canister on their back holds concrete that can be spewed forth from an opening at the front of the construct.
 The steel dwarves equipped each builder with a valiar wrecking ball to demolish any old construction impeding the servok's progress.

 Some active builders still work the caverns where they were left, clearing the ground in preparation for some grand project known only to their progenitors.